ARTICLE 16. COMMERCIAL MOTOR VEHICLE SAFETY STANDARDS

 (A) a commercial motor vehicle as defined by 49 C.F.R.
 Section 390.5, if operated interstate; or

-(B) a commercial motor vehicle as defined [described] by Section 548.001, if operated intrastate.
+(B) a commercial motor vehicle as defined

 (5) "Federal motor carrier safety regulation" means a federal regulation in Subtitle A, Title 49, or Subchapter B, Chapter III, Subtitle B, Title 49, Code of Federal Regulations.